A free 6-week interactive group for fathers with children aged 0-17 years. This group will help explore:

 • Explore your parenting style.

-• Learn more about brain development during the adolescent period and it’s influence on adolescents thoughts, feelings and behaviour.
+• Learn more about brain development during the adolescent period and it’s influence on the adolescents thoughts, feelings and behaviour.

 • Explore new ways of communicating with your adolescents.